cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 incompressible data).
 You can see how often zswap has done that in the `reject_compress_poor` counter in `/sys/kernel/debug/zswap/`.

-By comparison, by default zram compresses everything regardless of compression ratio. zram tracks these poorly-compressed pages in its `huge_pages` statistic, but without specific writeback configuration, zram will store even 4KB pages that compress to 3.9KB, wasting both memory and CPU.
+By comparison, zram compresses everything regardless of compression ratio by default. zram tracks these poorly-compressed pages in its `huge_pages` statistic, but will happily store even 4KB pages that compress to 3.9KB, wasting both memory and CPU.

-This means zswap has better worst-case behavior for workloads with lots of incompressible data (encrypted files, compressed media, already-compressed application data), though the difference is often negligible in practice for typical mixed workloads.
+This means zswap usually has better worst-case behaviour for workloads with lots of incompressible data, though the difference is often negligible in practice for typical mixed workloads.

-The behavior when zswap rejects an incompressible page has also evolved in recent kernel versions.
-By default, as you saw in `swap_writeout()`, a rejected page falls through to `__swap_writepage()` and goes to disk.
-But for workloads where any swap I/O is undesirable, the kernel now supports a per-cgroup writeback disabled mode.
+The behaviour when zswap rejects an incompressible page has also evolved in recent kernel versions.
+By default, as you saw earlier in `swap_writeout()`, a rejected page falls through to `__swap_writepage()` and goes to disk.
+But for workloads where any swap I/O is undesirable, the kernel now supports a per-cgroup writeback disabled mode (kernel 6.8+).
 When disabled for a cgroup, any page rejected by zswap -- whether for incompressibility, pool limits, or any other reason -- cycles back to the active list rather than going to disk.
 This prevents a form of LRU inversion where warm incompressible pages hit disk ahead of much colder but compressible pages.
+To enable it:

+    echo 0 > /sys/fs/cgroup/<cgroup>/memory.zswap.writeback

 There is, however, a downside to writeback-disabled mode: if memory pressure is high and a cgroup is generating a lot of incompressible data, reclaimers can end up in a pathological loop -- repeatedly attempting to compress the same incompressible pages, failing, cycling them back to the active list, and trying again.
 With no disk fallback, there is no way to make forward progress, which can cause serious problems in production.

-To address this, a newer upstream mechanism now allows zswap to store incompressible pages *uncompressed* in the zswap pool, similar to how zram handles them.
-These pages are tracked in a per-cgroup, per-node LRU, and can be evicted to disk by the zswap shrinker once they become cold.
-This gives the best of both worlds: avoiding repeated compression attempts and immediate disk I/O for warm pages, while still allowing cold incompressible data to be evicted to disk under pressure.
+This is something we are actively working on: the approach would keep incompressible pages in the zswap pool as-is rather than cycling them, organised in a per-cgroup LRU so the shrinker can evict them to disk once they turn cold.

 ### SSD wear considerations